Fernando-Lozano/ladderLogic/README.md

 ## Technologies:
 - Konva.js
-- flash.js (for save, clear, and load)
+- future plans: flash.js (for save, clear, and load)

 ## Tasks:
-- add remainder of components
-- save and load states
+- add selector switch and double pushbutton
 - add a little bit of responsiveness to preserve container
-- add confirms
+- add a help popup similar to add text popup

 ## Todo on main:
 - add and destroy text lines for saving purposes